 On cold soggy rides in Scotland or Wales, your jersey becomes part of your layering.
 A good jersey made from a technical material coupled with a good water poof jacket is invaluable when you are miles from the nearest coffee stop.

 Having ridden in hot climates, I know that those sweat wicking materials are worth the money.
 Not only that, my pasty English skin needs protecting from those rays.
-So I am more likely to wear a thin long sleeved jersey on a hot day than one with short sleeves.
+So depending on the type of riding I am doing, I am more likely to wear a thin long sleeved jersey on a hot day than one with short sleeves.

 OK, this might be a funny thing to add to an article like this, but style is actually an important thing to think about.
 There is actually a theory that how you look will make a difference to how you ride.
 If you look good, you feel good, if you feel good you will ride well.
 If your riding is anything like mine, you will look for anything that will help!